 Air quality monitoring

 The Council has a responsibility to review and assess air quality across the Borough.
-We have long history of monitoring and delivering initiatives to tackle air quality issues.
+We have a long history of monitoring and delivering initiatives to tackle air quality issues.

 View our latest Quality Annual Status Report